bugnitude/UIView-Separator/README.md

 # Overview
 To add a separator line to a view is a tiresome work.
-UIView-Separator is an extension of UIView to add a separator line as a subview with one line of code.
+UIView-Separator is a Swift extension of UIView to add a separator line as a subview with one line of code.
 The default line weight is 1px.

 # Example
 ```